levsthings/static-site-starter/README.md

+Todos:
+- Make sure that UglifyJS works as intended (with babel)
+- Add .ejs support for templating

 Development

-- `npm run dev` for development with webpack dev-server and hot module replacement
+- `yarn dev` for development with webpack dev-server and hot module replacement
-- `npm run build` for optimized production build
+- `yarn build` for optimized production build

 #### Folder Structure